 “Go ahead, go ahead, reject the Lord Jesus.
 You’re the one’s goin’ to hell,” screamed that gad ten-gallon preacher on approach, menacingly waving his bible at passersby.
 “You’d better line up with God right now, you vile, sinnin’ heathens…not me, I’m with Jesus, I’m gonna be saved, all right!”

 The cowboy Christian shook and kicked his rattlesnake boots at the tourists, shoppers and gutter mortals, getting in my face some as I drifted toward the plaza’s cable car turnaround.
 Maybe Joe got it right, over consecrating with department store propers, not bible belting here on the shadowy side with demonic stares.
 Shade notwithstanding, since Jasper O’Farrell first plotted Market Street on a 54-degree angle in 1847, the high road had risen here north of The Slot, low road loading docks, jobbers and flophouses to the south.
-Not that the city engineer actually planned this de facto, sociographic downtown Mason-Dixon Line, the mercantile déclassé just gravitated over there, save for the Emporium’s lavish window displays, its atomizer fragrance of orchids, cymbidiums, Arpege and toxic diesel fumes.
+Not that the city engineer actually planned this de facto, sociographic downtown Mason-Dixon Line.
+The mercantile déclassé just gravitated over there, save for the Emporium’s lavish window displays, its atomizer fragrance of orchids, cymbidiums, Arpége and diesel fumes.

 Care for more?